 Common stockholders are entitled to receive dividends, as may be declared by the board of directors.
 These dividends are subject to the preferential dividend rights of the holders of the Company's preferred stock.
 When dividends are declared on shares of common stock, the Company must declare at the same time a dividend payable to the holders of preferred stock equivalent to the dividend amount they would receive if each preferred share were converted into common stock.
 The Company may not pay dividends to common stockholders until all dividends declared but unpaid on the preferred stock have been paid in full.
-As of December 31, 2018, no cash dividends have been declared or paid.
+No cash dividends were declared or paid during the years ended December 31, 2017 or 2018 or the nine months ended September 30, 2019 (unaudited).